 7. To make the crust pretty take the 2 inch piece of dough, fold it over onto itself to make a 1 inch piece and press down gently on the fold.
 This makes a naturally next fold to keep going with.
 Do this until finished all around the crust.
 If you need more crust, or make a hole by accident, don’t worry.
 Use the extra you have set aside to patch any holes.

 8. Dock the bottoms and sides of dough with a fork.
-Gently place all of the drained apples into the pie crust.
+Gently place all of the apples or filing into the pie crust.
 Brush egg wash on all sides of the crust.
 Sprinkle the top of the pie and the crust with 1 tablespoon of sugar.
-Sprinkle a small pinch of salt on the top of the pie.
-Place in the oven to bake for 25-25 minutes or until golden brown.
+Place in the oven to bake for 30-40 minutes or until golden brown.

 Happy Thanksgiving to you and yours!